diempi/docs/docs/src/token.md

 ## Overview

-IO is the multifunction SmartWeave Token (SWT) that powers The AR.IO Network and its suite of permaweb applications.
+IO is the multifunction aoComputer based token that powers The AR.IO Network and its suite of permaweb applications.
 The IO Token (ɸ) has many uses, including:

 - Protocol incentives,